Abstinence, be faithful, use a condom: Uganda

 Uganda has been touted as the success story of the ABC strategy, with a significant reduction of HIV/AIDS infection rates and a push towards sexual behavior change.
 This shift in sexual behavior began in the mid-1980s, when AIDS was a global disease, resulting in the reduction of multiple sexual partners for an individual, and the increase of condom use However, there is debate over whether the ABC strategy was the sole factor that contributed to the decline in HIV/AIDS infection.
 There has also been debate and discourse over the emphasis of one tenet of ABC sex education over the other.
 Currently there is the debate over the emphasis of "A" over "C" and vis versa.
 Uganda's HIV/AIDS and sex education program has a greater focus on the use of condoms in preventing HIV/AIDS, however, religious institutions emphasize abstinence.
 The success of the ABC strategy in sex education is in part due to the fact that the branches of this strategy are "proximate determinants of HIV infection", also known as ways of reducing or even avoiding the risk of infection.

 Malawi

 Like Uganda, there is a push to change the sexual behaviors, however, this message is being emphasized by religious leaders rather than state officials.
 The three tenets of ABC are broken down in Malawi into groups.
-Abstinence is emphasized for individuals who are young and unmarried, who hear messages about AIDS regularly; Be faithful is emphasized with married couples whose religious leader "polices" their sexual behavior; Condom use is a contested area with religious leaders due to the fact that religious openly denounce condom use, however some leaders have privately consulted individuals on condom use, resulting in many members doing so.
-However, religious leaders do not comment on the risks and issues of AIDS, which can potentially put an entire congregation at risk.
+Abstinence is emphasized for individuals who are young and unmarried, who hear messages about AIDS regularly; Be faithful is emphasized with married couples whose religious leader "polices" their sexual behavior; Condom use is a contested area with religious leaders due to the fact that religious openly denounce condom use, however, some leaders have privately consulted individuals on condom use, resulting in many members doing so.
+Despite that, religious leaders do not comment on the risks and issues of AIDS, which can potentially put an entire congregation at risk.